Tokarzewski/db-scripts/README.md

-# python-scripts
+# scripts
-A library to store helpful python scripts.
+A library to store helpful python and C# scripts.